 | Global ad revenue (pre-Musk peak) | $4.51B | 2021 | Twitter 10-K |

-The pattern: a substantial advertising business that has recovered off the 2023 trough for the first time since the ownership change, but is still operating at roughly half its pre-acquisition scale.
-For comparison, eMarketer's 2025 worldwide digital advertising forecast places Meta at over $160B and Alphabet at over $240B, so X remains a small share of the global ad market even after the recovery.
+The pattern: a substantial advertising business that is recovering off the 2023 trough for the first time since the ownership change, but is still operating at roughly half its pre-acquisition scale.
+For comparison, eMarketer's 2025 worldwide digital advertising forecast places Meta at over $160B and Alphabet at over $240B — X remains a small share of the global ad market even after the recovery.

 Brand safety and enforcement

-05 — Grok and the AI layerThe deepest AI integration in the social category.
+05 — Grok and the AI layerThe largest disclosed in-app AI MAU at social-platform scale.

 Active Grok users (March 2026)